 - Register your found dog Found Dog Registration, found cat Found Cat Registration or found pet - other than a dog or a cat - Found Other Registration with Pet Harbor

-If you find a dog or cat with no license tag or other identification you are legally required to notify the County's Animal Services Department and have the animal scanned for a microchip within 72 hours to find out if the animal is registered to an owner.
-You can have the animal scanned at a private veterinarian or at the Animal Services Pet Adoption and Protection Center
+If you find a dog or cat with no license tag or other identification, you are legally required to notify the County's Animal Services Department and have the animal scanned for a microchip within 72 hours to find out if the animal is registered to an owner.
+You can have the animal scanned at a private veterinarian or the Animal Services Pet Adoption and Protection Center.

 - Use this form to notify Animal Services about a found dog or cat

-- In the comments section of the form let us know you want to adopt and keep the animal if an owner is not found
+- In the comments section of the form, let us know if you want to adopt and keep the animal if an owner is not found

 - If the microchip scan reveals that the dog is registered to an owner, you must contact the registered owner within 24 hours